james-jw/xq-promise/README.md

  $promises ! .(())
 ```

-In the above example, we use promises to queue up 25 requests and then execute them in order on the final call to
+In the above example, we use promises to queue up 25 requests and then execute them in order with:
 ```xquery
  $promises ! .(())
 ```